bbauska/UC-Davis-Inter-jQuery/README.md

   alt="Stop method." />
 <img src="./images/image147.png"
   style="width:45%;"
-  alt="Example with stop method." />
+  alt="Example, scroll stop method." />
 </p>

 We don't want it to go all the way to the top of the window, we want it